-From climbing Everest to going on safari, explore creative ways to stay active at home in lockdown
+From climbing Everest to going on safari, explore creative ways to stay active at home

 Finding new ways to stay active, entertain the kids and make the most of your space can be challenging, but it can also be an adventure.

 ‘It’s really important to stay active,’ says British sprinter and former 400m relay World Champion Iwan Thomas.
 ‘And not just to maintain our physical fitness – it’s vital for our mental health too.’

 ‘Staying active can give us a focus,’ adds Ordinance Survey GetOutside Inside champion and home athlete Rory Southworth, who climbed the height of Ben Nevis on the back steps of his Lancaster home last March.
 ‘We can use it to give structure to our new routines,’ he says.

 ‘Nature plays a huge role in our physical and mental health,’ adds RSPB PR executive Anna Feeney.
 ‘And while our time outside is limited, there is still a huge range of things you can do to enjoy the wildlife at your doorstep – and give something back to nature at the same time.’